FF0ESNG66/Tierlist-Project/README.md

 ## Overview

 Welcome to my first Django project, a dynamic tierlist webpage featuring a custom-made login system and a unique statistical analysis feature.
-This project showcases my dedication to learning and implementing Django's capabilities independently.
+This project is a dynamic tierlist webpage, is part of my showcase and study of custom-made implemantations of Django's built-in systems

 ## Key Features